slothbear/cheap_buster/readme.md

 for route 70A, which would also work for me.

-NextBus does allow you to save a query for future use (saving us the 70 vs 70A question), but the minimum interaction still requires two text messages.
+NextBus does allow you to save a query for future use (saving us question 2 for the specific route), but the minimum interaction still requires two text messages.

 benefits